kyma-incubator/hack-showcase/docs/github-connector/installation.md

 ## Overview

 The GitHub Connector is a component which allows interaction with the GitHub API from inside of Kyma environment.
-The simplest way to install the GitHub Connector in Kyma is to install it as an addon.
+The simplest way to install the GitHub Connector in Kyma is to install it as an Add-On.

-## Installation in Kyma as an Addon
+## Installation in Kyma as an Add-On

 ### Prerequisites